switch is the sport for everyone.

 inclusivity: our sport can be played by mixed gender, mixed age and mixed ability teams. our goal is for olympic and Paralympic athletes to play switch on the same pitch at the olympic games. we welcome anyone who thinks switch is not for them to come and try it.

-opportunity: we encourage young people to not only play switch, but also try other new sports and activities, learn to take calculated risks, become trainee coaches, young ambassadors, volunteers and designers. we can help give you the skills to pursue your dreams.
+opportunity: we encourage young people to not only play switch, but also try many other new AND TRADITIONAL sports and activities, learn to take calculated risks, become trainee coaches, young ambassadors, volunteers and designers. we can help give YOUNG PEOPLE the skills to pursue THEIR dreams.

 community: switch unites communities in a unique way. we bring together families of different ages and backgrounds, break down barriers, provide a caring environment where players look out for each other on and off the pitch, and create opportunities for different communities to safely mix with one another through our sport.

 Danny Hibbert, after being inspired by the London 2012 Olympics.

 Danny started to teach switch at his local primary school, ARK Bentworth in White City, West London. word spread and switch started to be taught at various schools across london as both pe lessons and after school clubs.

 Danny then started his holiday programmes which were started with the notion of keeping local young people engaged, active, trying new activities and socialising with children of different ages, backgrounds and areas during the holidays.
 Aside from this being a fun, active and safe place for children to be whilst they were off school, it was also designed to encourage social mobility and prevent children from being involved in gang culture and postcode wars.